emu-sh/.oh-my-comma/README.md

 - `dotfiles pandaflash2`: Flashes the panda without `make recover`

 ### Debugging
-- `dotfiles debug controlsd`: You can debug controlsd and output it to a log of `/data/output.log`
+- `dotfiles debug controls`: You can debug controlsd and output it to a log file `/data/output.log`

 # Git config
 While you're in a rw filesystem, you might as well edit your git config so you can push your changes up easily.